Skip to main content

 4. Send a letter before court action

-Before you start a court claim for compensation, you must send a formal 'letter before action' to your landlord and their letting agent.
+Before you start a court claim, you must send a formal 'letter before action' to your landlord and their letting agent.
 This letter must set out the detail of your claim.

 Your landlord or agent may offer to settle your claim after they receive a letter before action to avoid legal costs.